Planning Permission For Timber Garden Buildings

 While this criterion is one of the rules for outbuildings, Crane Garden Buildings does NOT sell buildings for use as self-contained living accommodation; this is because buildings for this purpose need to comply with the strict rules of building regulations, which our buildings do not.

-- No more than 50% of the area of land around the original house** should be taken up by garden buildings or other buildings.
+- No more than 50% of the area of land around the original house** should be taken up by Summerhouses, Garden Sheds, Garden Rooms, Garden Offices or other buildings.

 - Outbuildings should not be closer to a road or public highway than the original house** itself.